Illinois Home Purchase Down Payment Requirements

 - Two year waiting period after Chapter 7 Bankruptcy discharged date

-- Three year waiting period after recorded date of foreclosure and/or deed in lieu of foreclosure
+- The three-year waiting period after the recorded date of foreclosure and/or deed in lieu of foreclosure

-- Three year waiting period after short sale to qualify for FHA Loans
+The three-year waiting period after a short sale to qualify for FHA Loans.

 A home buyer can request a seller’s concession, or also known as a seller contribution, of up to 6% on FHA Loans of the purchase price of the home.